 - Practice your plan.
 Designate escape routes and destinations as well as alternatives for both.
 Fine tune the plan and make certain your family and everyone else who lives, works or boards at your facility is familiar with it.

 - Create an emergency “go-bag” for each person in the household.
-A change of clothes, sturdy shoes, prescription medications, spare glasses, battery-operated radio and flashlight.
-Anyone with special needs should be provided for–diapers, formula, hearing aid batteries, etc.
+This could include a change of clothes, sturdy shoes, prescription medications, spare glasses, and battery-operated radio and flashlight.
+Anyone with special needs should be provided for–diapers, formula, hearing aid batteries and so on.

-- Develop a Support Team by arranging reciprocal agreements with friends, promising that you will come to their aid with your truck or trailer if they will come to yours.
+- Develop a support team.
+Arrange reciprocal agreements with friends, promising that you will come to their aid with your truck or trailer if they will come to yours.

-- Make sure your animals are familiar with the trailer you will use and that they load willingly into it.
+- Make sure your animals are familiar with your trailer.
+Train them to board the one you will use so that they load willingly into it.

-- As your last act before leaving, tape a sign with the word “EVACUATED” printed in large, dark, block lettersto your front door.
+- Leave a sign.
+As your last act before leaving, tape a sign with the word “EVACUATED” printed in large, dark, block letters to your front door.
 At the bottom of it, write the telephone number where you can be contacted as well as the number of your out-of-area contact person.